gkim65/loc-gsopt/notes.md

 - Kind of implemented the automatic turn off feature, the only thing is that its not converging (tried 10,000m) still not converting >> mabye closer to 100 kms?
 - might be prolbem with nelder mead?
-    - **I also need to print out (Very quick todo when i get back) print out all of the different converging times so that I can plot that later?**
+    - **I also need to print out (Very quick to do when i get back) print out all of the different converging times so that I can plot that later?**
         - can plot both centroid and distances betwen each point

 - finished: gpu parallel processing > completed, tasks currently are just contacts for each point (could we optimize this further?)

-TODOS:
+TO DOS > good for methodology section!:
 - starting locations at all most outside locations of the polygon
     - tried this but im getting into a weird palce where I don't quite get the furthest poinst away from each thing...
     - maybe we should just hand pick these points? rather than compute them every time?